-It is believed that this trail will provide a much-needed multi-modal connection from one city center to the other by providing many different populations, including environmental justice neighborhoods, access to recreation, shopping, medical centers as well as to transit options.
+This trail provides a much-needed multi-modal connection from one city center to the other by providing many different populations, including environmental justice neighborhoods, access to recreation, shopping, medical centers as well as to transit options.
+Future connections south to Sterling and the Mass Central Rail Trail are a possibility for trail expansion.

-Ashburnham Rail Trail - (Ashburnham) Ashburnham Rail Trail (ART) Inc., a private not for profit, is working along with the Town of Ashburnham toward a goal of a safe, non-motorized route between Ashburnham Center and South Ashburnham.
-This relatively flat, recreational trail will benefit residents and visitors by providing a safe route along a very busy 2.5-mile section of Route 101 where sidewalks are currently unavailable due to geographic constraints.
+Ashburnham Rail Trail - (Ashburnham) The Town of Ashburnham and Ashburnham Rail Trail (ART) Inc., a private not for profit, are working together toward their goal of a safe, non-motorized route between Ashburnham Center and South Ashburnham.
+This relatively flat, shared use path will benefit residents and visitors by providing a safe route along a very busy 2.5-mile section of Route 101 where sidewalks and bike lanes are currently unavailable due to geographic constraints.

-ART, Inc. is working toward two major aspects of this project:
+Ashburnham is working toward two major aspects of this project:

-Working with the Town as they complete the engineering and design of the 2.5-mile section of the Rail Trail, which will provide users convenient access to the many existing businesses and service of Ashburnham center, as well as providing excellent opportunity for future growth in this area.
+1. Turnpike Road intersection looking west - Completion of the engineering and design of the 2.5-mile section of the Rail Trail, which will provide users convenient access to the many existing businesses and service of Ashburnham Center, as well as providing excellent opportunity for future growth in this area.
 Along the route, the Rail Trail would offer access to the Post Office, municipal soccer fields, J.R.
-Briggs Elementary School and the William J. Bresnahan Scouting and Community Center.
+Briggs Elementary School, and the William J. Bresnahan Community Center.
 The Town has purchased the abandoned railroad bed and both the Town and volunteers maintain and improve the trail.
+A multi-use path is included in the Reconstruction of Rte.
+101S MassDOT TIP currently scheduled for completion in FY25.
+The path will allow safe pedestrian and bike access between Turnpike Road and the Bresnahan Community Center.